Hiyoochan/SequentialTransfer/README.md

 # SeqTransfer
-We propose a novel sequential transfer scheme with a path selection strategy for medical image analysis.
+A novel sequential transfer scheme with a path selection strategy for medical image analysis.